eduvid/spec/README.md

 # Goals

-The goal is to re-form education in third world countries and developing nations which still do not have proper education.
+The goal is to re-form education using digital content. mainling slicecasting.
-The goal is to take benefit from tremendous “creativity and knowledge” of students/teachers and share among other students.
+The goal is to take benefit from tremendous "creativity and knowledge" of students and share this knowledge among other students.
 We need not to find good teacher to educate students.
 All we need to find good students and empower them with “Eduvid Platform” so that they can “easily” create and share and modify “educational contents” The Goal is to remove/reduce barriers in “creating and sharing and modifying educational contents”

 # Format